AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Attach your cluster to the notebook using the dropdown.
 In the drop down, select the **small** cluster.

 1. Run each cell of the **04 Similarity** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

+>The notebook logic uses the user to item ratings previously created to calculate a score indicating the similarity between a source item and a target item.
+The process begins by loading the ratings matrix and for each user to item rating, calculating a new normalized rating (to adjust for the user's bias).

+>An overlap matrix is calculated that identifies, for any pair of items, how many users rated both items.
+First, the normalized ratings matrix is converted to a boolean matrix.
+That is, if an item for a user has a rating (regardless of the value of the rating), it has a value of 1, otherwise it is zero.
+Then dot product of the normalized ratings matrix against its transpose is calculated.
+This yields a simpler matrix where the value each cell now contains the count of the number users who rated both items.
+Cells that don't have any overlap, have a value of zero.

+>Separately, the cosine similarity of the normalized ratings matrix is computed.
+It's easiest to understand the cosine similarity calculation as being done between an item `i` and another item `j`.
+The cosine similarity is a ratio:

+-   The numerator is computed as the sum of the product of the normalized rating of item i multiplied with the rating of j, for all users who have provided ratings.
+The denominator is computed as the square root of the sum of the squares of the normalized rating of item i multiplied by the square root of the sum of thesquares of the normalized rating of item j.
+In Python, the logic uses the cosine_similarity method from scikit-learn to compute the similarity between items by providing it our normalized user-to-items ratings matrix.

+>The result is then filtered to remove entries with a similarity score lower than configured, and having an overlap in the overlap matrix of less than a configured overlap in quantity of ratings for the pair of items.
+Just before saving, any resulting similarities with scores less than the configured minimum similarity are removed, so that weaker similarities are not recommended.

 ### Task 3: Review the data generated